 While less than 10% of boating accidents result in fatalities, nearly half of those occur because of capsizing and falls overboard.
 An alarming 22% of the boating deaths were caused by alcohol or drug use.

-Popularity and Lack of Education Are a Bad Combination
+Boating Popularity in Florida and Lack of Education Are a Bad Combination

 In a state where so many watercraft are continually in use, one might think that strict boating regulations exist.